mages/PSRWP/PSRWP.md

 ## Process Error<a name="Process Error"></a>

-There are two common approaches to estimating process error (ie the error related to the uncertainty of the process itself) following a bootstrap procedure – residual resampling and Monte Carlo simulation.
+There are two common approaches to estimating process error (ie the error related to the uncertainty of the process itself) following a bootstrap procedure – residual re-sampling and Monte Carlo simulation.

 ### Residual Resampling<a name="Residual Resampling"></a>

-Process error may be incorporated by a further resampling of the standardised residuals, in a manner identical to that of the semi-parametric bootstrap, except that the residuals (after being multiplied via the assumed standard deviation) are added to the future forecast values of the data triangle rather than to past values.
+Process error may be incorporated by a further re-sampling of the standardised residuals, in a manner identical to that of the semi-parametric bootstrap, except that the residuals (after being multiplied via the assumed standard deviation) are added to the future forecast values of the data triangle rather than to past values.

 This version of the bootstrap is described in many places in the literature, e.g. Taylor [[Ta00](#Ta00)].
 One of its strengths is that it does not require the exact form of the distribution to be specified.
-For this reason, the semi-parametric bootstrap combined with residual resampling for process error estimation is usually called **non-parametric bootstrapping**.
+For this reason, the semi-parametric bootstrap combined with residual re-sampling for process error estimation is usually called **non-parametric bootstrapping**.
 It is useful in situations where a parametric distribution such as an ODP may not be a particularly good fit to the data and is frequently used in practice.

 ### Monte Carlo Simulation<a name="Monte Carlo Simulation"></a>

-An alternative to using residual resampling to estimate process error is to sample directly from the distribution of the forecast value (refer back to Figure 3 -6).
+An alternative to using residual re-sampling to estimate process error is to sample directly from the distribution of the forecast value (refer back to Figure [Process Error](#Process Error)).
 This requires the following assumptions:

 - The distributional form of the forecast value
 - The parameters of this distribution – usually, specification of the mean and variance is sufficient to determine these.